 Close behind was the University of New England, who received a five-star rating in five student experience measures, as well as five stars for Graduate Employment and Starting Salary.
 Charles Sturt University was also awarded five stars for Graduate Employment and Starting Salary, including first position in Australia for Full-Time Employment.

-“Regional universities offer a very different experience to those in the metro area and students are clearly responding positively,” says Good Education Group’s Head of Data and Analytics Ross White.
+“Regional universities offer a very different experience to those in the metro area and students are clearly responding positively,” says Good Education Media’s Head of Data and Analytics Ross White.

 Regional institutions also dominated their metro peers at field of study level.
 Far from playing to the stereotypes of focusing on subjects like agribusiness and horticulture – regional universities like the University of Wollongong, the University of New England and Charles Sturt University excelled at health, services and support, computing and information systems, teacher education, and science and mathematics.